-Ever try combining two unlikely things together then getting surprised with something totally unsuspected?
-Like when your kid's add Elmer's Glue to Dawn Dishwashing Detergent to make that messy concoction known as "Slime"?
+Ever try combining two unlikely things together then being surprised at something totally unsuspected?
+Like when your kids add Elmer's Glue to Dawn Dishwashing Detergent to make that messy concoction known as "Slime"?
 Well, this holds true when it comes to ideas.